 For the majority of the Company's financial assets and liabilities, the carrying value approximates their estimated fair value due to their short-term nature.
-The carrying value of the Halilağa Receivable approximates the fair value (Note 5a); as there has been no significant changes in the underlying credit risk of the Halilağa Receivable.

 Liquidity Risk

 Liquidity risk is the risk that an entity will encounter difficulty in meeting obligations associated with financial liabilities that are settled by delivering cash or another financial asset.
 The Company manages its capital in order to meet short term business requirements, after taking into account cash flows from operations, expected capital expenditures and the Company's holdings of cash and cash equivalents.
 The Company may from time to time have to issue additional Common Shares to ensure there is sufficient capital to meet long term objectives.
 The Company's financial liabilities of accounts payable and accrued liabilities are payable within a 90 day period and are expected to be funded from the cash held.